EvolSoft/CustomAlerts/README.md

 ###### CustomAlertsDeathEvent:

 This event is handled when a player dies.
-It must be declared:

 Event functions are: